franccesco/bloomy/CONTRIBUTING.md

 2. Make sure your PR passes the CI checks.
 3. Make sure your PR has a clear title and description.
 4. Update the version according to [Semantic Versioning](https://semver.org/).
-5. Optionally, use [Conventional Commits](https://www.conventionalcommits.org/) for your commit messages.
+5. Use [Conventional Commits](https://www.conventionalcommits.org/) for your commit messages.

 Make sure to follow these guidelines to ensure your PR is accepted and merged quickly.
 Rinse and repeat! 🚀